KentStateWeb/rwd/class/syllabus/index.md

 * Identify solutions to complex design/development problems and use online resources to expand knowledge of HTML/CSS processes.

 ### Course Textbook and Materials
-There are 3 required textbooks for the course.
-One provides detailed examples and instructions for HTML/CSS, and the others provide more practical knowledge on web design topics:
+There are 2 required textbooks for the course.
+One provides detailed examples and instructions for HTML/CSS, and the other provides more practical knowledge on web design topics:

 * *[HTML and CSS: Design and Build Websites](http://www.amazon.com/HTML-CSS-Design-Build-Websites/dp/1118008189)* by Jon Duckett, November 2011, Wiley. ($17.39 on Amazon)
-* *[Mobile-First Design](http://abookapart.com/products/mobile-first)* by Luke Wroblewski, October 2011, A Book Apart. ($9.00/Ebook or $18.00/Paperback)
 * *[Responsive Web Design](http://abookapart.com/products/responsive-web-design)* by Ethan Marcotte, Second Edition, December 2014, A Book Apart. ($9.00/Ebook or $18.00/Paperback)

-You will receive 15% off your order of *Mobile-First Design* and *Responsive Web Design* if you order both books at once from [A Book Apart](www.abookapart.com).

 This course will also make use of video tutorials from Lynda.com (available at no charge to students taking this course), as well as free online readings and videos.

 ### Class Structure

 This class will be held once a week and will have both a lecture/discussion and studio/lab component.
 Students will be assigned readings from a variety disciplines, authors and topics, which will be discussed during the first half of class.
-All students will pair with a student from a background different their own to work on hands-on examples on a computer in class each week, as well as a long-term project that will span the semester.
+All students will have the opportunity to pair with a student from a background different their own to work on hands-on examples on a computer in class each week, as well as a long-term project that will span the semester.
 Short assignments will be given throughout the semester in order to master key topics.

 ###Preparing for Class
 Students are expected to come to class prepared.
 This means: